FREE Self-Defense Workshops: 9/29 & 10/11

 My Solution:

 I will champion a strategic, phased approach to a more connected Lakewood, focusing on building a "complete streets" network.
-This is a realistic plan to improve our city without promising to fix every street overnight.
 I will:

 Prioritize the Gaps: Focus on closing the critical gaps in our sidewalk network, especially around schools, public transit stops, and commercial centers to ensure our most vulnerable residents can travel safely.

-Implement Proven Safety Measures: Advocate for the use of effective and affordable traffic calming measures like speed cushions and high-visibility crosswalks.
-This includes championing "road diets," which redesign multi-lane roads into a single lane in each direction with a center turn lane.
-This not only calms traffic and reduces collisions but also provides a clear and open path for first responders to navigate around traffic, improving their response times and tying our mobility solutions directly to our public safety goals.
+Implement Proven Safety Measures: Advocate for the use of effective and affordable traffic calming measures like speed cushions and high-visibility crosswalks as well as "Silver Zones" for seniors.
+This includes championing "road diets," that not only reduces collisions but also provides a clear and open path for first responders to navigate around traffic, improving their response times and tying our mobility solutions directly to our public safety goals.

 Require New Developments to Pay Their Fair Share: Ensure that all new developments, as part of their approval process, are required to build and connect sidewalks and other pedestrian infrastructure, shifting the burden from taxpayers to developers.
 This will free up taxpayer money to be reinvested in other critical needs, such as funding our first responders, supporting vital community programs, and improving our education system.